meleu/tdd-ruby/arrays-and-floats.md

   Actual: 3.3333333333333335
 ```

-Fortunately we have an specific assertion to deal with floats: `assert_in_delta`.
+As we can see, creating an assertion with Floats is not that straightforward.
+Fortunately we have an specific assertion to deal with Floats: `assert_in_delta`.
 And [it's documentation](https://ruby-doc.org/current/gems/minitest/Minitest/Assertions.html#method-i-assert_in_delta) is pretty descriptive:

 > **assert_in_delta(exp, act, delta = 0.001, msg = nil)**
 >
 > For comparing Floats.
 Fails unless `exp` and `act` are within `delta` of each other.

-Speaking in another way, it checks if the expected and the actual values are within `delta` difference of each other.
+Explaining in another way, it checks if the expected and the actual values are within `delta` difference of each other.

 Let's rewrite our test using this new assertion: